SelmaBoubou/PixelArt/README.md

 Mr Yohan Fougerolle

 ## Acknowledgments
-Thanks to my supervisor and my classmates Khoi Pham Nhat, Meldrick Ferdinand Reimmer and Mohamed Ali who helped me a lot in this project.
+Thanks to my supervisor and my classmates Khoi Pham Nhat, Meldrick Ferdinand Reimmer and Antoine Merlet who helped me a lot in this project.